Assam: Congress leader, who claims to be part of Don Bosco School in Sirajuli, downplays Hinduphobia case and intimidates victim's family

 The kindergarten student was additionally threatened with assault if she showed up with the ’tilak’ on her forehead again.
 The threat by her class teacher, Rini Rose, has caused immense emotional distress to her.

-Forced by circumstances, the victim’s uncle, Avadh Kishor Verma, filed a complaint with the Officer-in-Charge of Dhekiajulu police Station.
+Forced by circumstances, the victim’s uncle, Avadh Kishor Verma, filed a complaint with the Officer-in-Charge of Dhekiajuli police Station.
 OpIndia had exclusively accessed a copy of the complaint.

 “This act not only hurt our religious sentiments but also amounts to an infringement of our fundamental right to practice and express our religion, as guaranteed by the Constitution of India.
 It is a direct act of religious discrimination and a deliberate insult to the Hindu faith,” Verma pointed out in his complaint.